THE PREPARING GUIDE

 CALCULUS & STATISTICS

-- If you have 2 units of AP in math, you do not need to take further calculus; your AP in this subject, without more advanced coursework in college, will be accepted.
-This is the only exception to the rule about supplementing AP.
+- If you have AP credit in math, you do not need to take further calculus; your AP in this subject, without more advanced coursework in college, will be accepted.

-- HPA Medical School Math Requirements Handout (pdf)
+- HPA Medical School Math Requirements (Google doc)

 - Over 55 of the U.S. allopathic (MD) medical schools currently require biochemistry, while over eighty more “suggest” or “strongly recommend” it